Updating Sailfish OS

 - Type and execute the following commands below in the grey box.

 NOTE: You must not skip any Stop Releases over.
 All of them, higher than the release of your phone now, must be traversed.
-Get familiar with the details in chapter 4 of this help article first.
+Read more about stop releases in this chapter first.

 version --dup will last long as it first downloads everything necessary and then installs them.
 You can see the progress in percentage all the time.